weyoss/redis-smq/packages/redis-smq/docs/api/classes/ProducibleMessage.md

 #### Throws

-When any provided value is invalid
+MessagePropertyInvalidValueError When any provided value is invalid

 #### Example